Adobe AI Agents Take Aim at Corporate Marketing as OpenAI and Anthropic Pressure Mounts

 LAS VEGAS, April 20, 2026, 09:35 (PDT)

-Anil Chakravarthy, president of Adobe’s Customer Experience Orchestration business, said the system is meant to move companies beyond “AI experiments to tangible business outcomes.”
-He said it is built to work with tools across other leading AI platforms.
+Anil Chakravarthy, who leads Adobe’s Customer Experience Orchestration division, described the system as a way for companies to shift from “AI experiments to tangible business outcomes.”
+According to Chakravarthy, it’s designed to integrate with tools from other top AI platforms.
 Adobe Newsroom

-Adobe is also leaning hard on partnerships.
-The company said CX Enterprise will connect with Amazon Web Services, Anthropic, Google Cloud, IBM, Microsoft, NVIDIA and OpenAI, among others.
-Adobe Marketing Agent is already generally available in Microsoft 365 Copilot and in beta across Amazon Quick, Anthropic Claude Enterprise, ChatGPT Enterprise, Gemini Enterprise and IBM watsonx Orchestrate.
+Adobe’s leaning heavily into partnerships these days.
+According to the company, its CX Enterprise product will integrate with Amazon Web Services, Anthropic, Google Cloud, IBM, Microsoft, NVIDIA, and OpenAI, to name a few.
+Adobe Marketing Agent?
+It’s already up and running inside Microsoft 365 Copilot, and it’s in beta with Amazon Quick, Anthropic Claude Enterprise, ChatGPT Enterprise, Gemini Enterprise, and IBM watsonx Orchestrate.